 As one would expect, LUL is used to express laughter.

 In 2012, BibleThump made its debut on Twitch.
-Coming from the game The Binding of Isaac, the crying round face is most commonly used in sad moments.
+Coming from the game The Binding of Isaac, the crying round face is most commonly used in sad moments to show sympathy.

-ResidentSleeper is mostly used when chatters are bored to the point where they say they are falling asleep.
+ResidentSleeper is mostly used when chatters are bored to the point where they say they’re falling asleep.

 The photo originates from broadcaster Oddler’s attempt at a 72-hour Resident Evil stream.
 While not reaching his intended goal, Oddler got to the 65-hour mark before dozing off, creating one of Twitch’s most prolific emoticons.

-Like Spamfish, who is the face of failure on Twitch, streamer and YouTuber Joseph “Swiftor” Alminawi is arguably the face of rage on the site.
+Like Spamfish, the face of failure on Twitch, streamer and YouTuber Joseph “Swiftor” Alminawi is arguably the face of rage on the site.

 Competing with a similar emote, BabyRage, SwiftRage is used to express anger and even sometimes overwhelming excitement and demand.
 BabyRage is used more to show whining or immature raging.